DevFabrizio/Fabrizio-Project-Five/README2.md

 created a cascade of other bugs for which I had to run the notebook and modify where I placed the code to save the train and test set and where I saved the pi pipeline.

+- During the development of page 3 I noticed that when placing a series of input widgets inside a conditional block (if statement) the app would just re-run the page once the user input the first few data points.
+In order to fix that I explored the possibility to add a streamlit session state in order to store all the results from the input widgets in an object and to change that object into a pandas dataframe.
+In the end I simply removed the conditional statement and the page worked just fine.